Kong/kubernetes-ingress-controller/docs/guides/getting-started-istio.md

 ### See the connection graph in Kiali

-Connect to Kiali (the Istio) dashboard:
+Connect to Kiali (the Istio dashboard):

 ```console
 $ # Keep the command below running in the background